pember10/thaumcraftreboot/README.md

 Since `func_110775_a` returns an entity texture, and since the type is ResourceLocation and it's within the RenderFallingTaint class, the function was probably called `getFallingTaintEntityResource`, but I suppose it doesn't matter much, since we can name it whatever we want.

+### _BUT, BEFORE YOU START ANY DEVELOPMENT!..._
+... watch [Minecraft 1.19 Forge Modding Tutorial | SETTING UP THE WORKSPACE | #1
+](https://www.youtube.com/watch?v=LpoSy091wYI&list=PLKGarocXCE1HrC60yuTNTGRoZc6hf5Uvl&index=1) to see how everything is laid out.

 ### Additional Dev Resources
 - 1.19.2 JavaDocs: https://nekoyue.github.io/ForgeJavaDocs-NG/javadoc/1.19.2/ (Conversion version)
 - 1.12.2 JavaDocs: https://nekoyue.github.io/ForgeJavaDocs-NG/javadoc/1.12.2/ (Current TC6 version)
 - 1.7.10 JavaDocs: https://skmedix.github.io/ForgeJavaDocs/javadoc/forge/1.7.10-10.13.4.1614/ (TC4)
 - Modding Tutorials: https://www.youtube.com/playlist?list=PLKGarocXCE1HrC60yuTNTGRoZc6hf5Uvl
+  - This is an excellent getting-started playlist.
+It literally takes you step-by-step from easy to complex.
 - Loot Table Generator: https://misode.github.io/loot-table/ (for anything breakable, killable, milkable, etc.)

 ### Dev Notes
+- Each of the folders have their own README.md to provide guidance.
+Please update as you go.
 - Create an Item (within the API)
   - Modify ThaumcraftItems.java -- check out the example BRAIN or TABLE_WOOD
   - If it's possible, can we do this all with JSON?